coffee2code/wpuntexturize/readme.txt

 3. Optional: If you want to also convert existing curly quotation marks within posts to their non-curly alternatives, then on the Settings -> Reading admin page check the checkbox labeled "Convert existing curly quotes in posts to their non-curly alternatives". _(Reminder that the plugin will always prevent WordPress from converting non-curly quotation marks to the curly alternatives.)_

+== Screenshots ==

+1. A screenshot of the plugin's checkbox on the Settings -> Reading admin page.
+If checked, the plugin will convert existing curly quotation marks into their non-curly alternatives.

 == Frequently Asked Questions ==

 = Why are certain characters in my posts still being replaced by their HTML entity encoded version? =